 "Key Contact" means any person named on the Acceptance Letter as a key contact or any person who the Provider notifies to the Council is to be regarded as a key contact during the course of the Services.

-"Price" means the price or rate for the Services given in the Acceptance performed specified in the Acceptance Letter "Provider" means the person, firm or company who is to provide the
+"Price" means the price or rate for the Services given in the Acceptance Letter (including all expenses of the Provider save where the Acceptance Letter states otherwise

-Letter (including all expenses of the Provider save where the Acceptance Letter states otherwise "Parties" means the Council and the Provider.
+"Parties" means the Council and the Provider.

-"Premises" means any land or building where the Services are to be
+"Premises" means any land or building where the Services are to be performed specified in the Acceptance Letter.